Tennessee Minimum Wage for 2016, 2017

 Tennessee's state minimum wage rate is $7.25 per hour.
 This is the same as the current Federal Minimum Wage rate.
 The minimum wage applies to most employees in Tennessee, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The Tennessee minimum wage was last changed in 2008, when it was raised $1.67 from $5.58 to $7.25.
-Tennessee's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+Tennessee's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 Tennessee's current minimum wage is $7.25 per hour.
 Tennessee does not have any state-specific labor laws relating to the minimum wage or overtime - a "promised wage law" does exist, however, requiring employers to promptly pay the wages promised to their employees.
 The Federal Minimum Wage and labor law as set by the federal Fair Labor Standards Act applies to most Tennessee workers.